Zygomatic bone

-In the human skull, the zygomatic bone (from ζῠγόν), also called cheekbone or malar bone, is a paired irregular bone which articulates with the maxilla, the temporal bone, the sphenoid bone and the frontal bone.
-It is situated at the upper and lateral part of the face and forms the prominence of the cheek, part of the lateral wall and floor of the orbit, and parts of the temporal fossa and the infratemporal fossa.
+In the human skull, the zygomatic bone (from ζῠγόν), also called cheekbone or malar bone, is a paired irregular bone, situated at the upper and lateral part of the face and forming part of the lateral wall and floor of the orbit, of the temporal fossa and the infratemporal fossa.
 It presents a malar and a temporal surface; four processes (the frontosphenoidal, orbital, maxillary, and temporal), and four borders.

 Etymology

 The term zygomatic derives from the Ancient Greek Ζυγόμα, zygoma, meaning "yoke".
 The zygomatic bone is occasionally referred to as the zygoma, but this term may also refer to the zygomatic arch.

 Structure

 Surfaces

 The malar surface is convex and perforated near its center by a small aperture, the zygomaticofacial foramen, for the passage of the zygomaticofacial nerve and vessels; below this foramen is a slight elevation, which gives origin to the zygomaticus muscle.

 The temporal surface, directed posteriorly and medially, is concave, presenting medially a rough, triangular area, for articulation with the maxilla (articular surface), and laterally a smooth, concave surface, the upper part of which forms the anterior boundary of the temporal fossa, the lower a part of the infratemporal fossa.
 Near the center of this surface is the zygomaticotemporal foramen for the transmission of the zygomaticotemporal nerve.

 The orbital surface forms the lateral part and some of the inferior part of the bony orbit.
 The zygomatic nerve passes through the zygomatic-orbital foramen on this surface.
 The lateral palpebral ligament attaches to a small protuberance called the orbital tubercle.